ucsb-cs156-f23/team02-f23-6pm-4/docs/h2-database.md

 ```

 Note that the value `password` for a password is of course a terrible choice; but keep in mind that this is only for localhost testing,
 which is by definition not avaiable on the public internet, so security here is not a primary concern.
-When deploying on Dokku, an entirely
+When deploying on Heroku, an entirely
 different database system and password management system is in place.

 Once you enter the username and password and press Connect, you may see a warning like this about the password `password`, which is probably fine to ignore.